 The Fulbright Program encourages applications from all backgrounds, especially those with disabilities, to apply.
 Fulbright grants are merit-based, and Fulbrighters are passionate, driven students who want to make an impact in their home communities upon completing their program in the United States.
 Long-Term English programs are also available for students who need extra assistance with improving their English language skills.

-The Fulbright Program is sponsored by the United States Department of State, and AMIDEAST administers the Fulbright Foreign Student Program in the Middle East and North Africa region.
-If you have additional questions, contact the AMIDEAST field office in your country or local U.S. Embassy.
+The Fulbright Program is sponsored by the United States Department of State, and Amideast administers the Fulbright Foreign Student Program in the Middle East and North Africa region.
+If you have additional questions, contact the Amideast field office in your country or local U.S. Embassy.
 You may also reference the U.S. State Department's Fulbright section or the Fulbright Commission in Egypt, Jordan, or Morocco to determine your award eligibility.
 Visit our success story page to learn more about Fulbrighters' experiences in the United States.

-- Tuition, a living stipend, academic allowances, and travel funds.
+- Tuition, living stipend, travel and academic allowances.

-- Opportunity to experience life in the United States and share your unique culture and traditions
+- Opportunity to experience life in the United States and share your culture with Americans.

 Fulbright admission requirements, length of the program, type of award, and application instructions vary by country.
 To learn about the requirements for your country, click on your country name in the drop-down menu below.